 The cmcdetectd daemon runs on the SAC.
 It configures the top level switches so that the CMCs are on the appropriate rack VLAN.

-9. Save the switch configuration.
+After you power on rack one, the cmcdetectd daemon detects the rack and adds the rack to the switch.
+After the CMCs for rack one appear on the switch, power on the CMCs for rack two.